--7°C. Springtime temperatures were above normal in most regions, the notable exception being the Middle Atlantic Bight.
-The lower-than-average temperatures in the vicinity of the Bight continued until August.
+The German Weather Service publishes monthly air temperature anomalies for the North Atlantic Ocean in their publication Die Grosswetterlagen Europas (Deutscher Wetterdienstes, 1998).
+Warmer-than-normal temperatures dominated most regions of the northwest Atlantic during 1998.
+In January, they covered the continental shelves off West Greenland and from southern Labrador to the Middle Atlantic Bight, the latter reaching anomalies of > 3°C (Fig. 1).
+In contrast, over the central Labrador Sea, northern Labrador, Baffin Island and off eastern Newfoundland, temperatures in this month were below normal.
+Mild conditions continued for the remainder of the winter over the region south of Labrador with anomalies between 2°-4°C during February and March.
+The most intense cold during the year appeared in February over Davis Strait and extended from Baffin Island to Greenland and Iceland, with negative anomalies reaching -7°C. Springtime temperatures were above normal in most regions, the notable exception being the Middle Atlantic Bight.
+These lower-than-average temperatures in the vicinity of the Bight remained until August.
 During the summer of 1998, temperatures generally remained above normal although the amplitudes were lower than those observed earlier in the year.
 However, the colder-than-normal temperatures off the Middle Atlantic Bight extended further northward to cover large portions of the Gulf of Maine, especially during June and July.
-In September, a small area off eastern Newfoundland experienced below average air temperatures while most of the rest of the Northwest Atlantic continued with higher-than-normal temperatures.
-Much of the Labrador Sea experienced above normal air temperatures in October while slightly below or near average values spread over the Scotian Shelf, Gulf of Maine and off southwestern Greenland.
-These conditions extended into November, with the colder-than-normal air mass expanding slightly to include the Gulf of St. Lawrence and the Middle Atlantic Bight.
+In September, a small area off eastern Newfoundland experienced below average air temperatures while most of the rest of the northwest Atlantic continued the higher-than-normal temperatures.
+Much of the Labrador Sea experienced above normal air temperatures in October although slightly below or near average values spread over the Scotian Shelf, Gulf of Maine and off southwestern Greenland.
+These conditions also extended into November, with the colder-thannormal air mass expanding slightly to include the Gulf of St. Lawrence and the Middle Atlantic Bight.
 In December, relatively high anomalies (1°-4°C) covered all regions except near the mouth of the Labrador Sea where cold conditions prevailed.

-Monthly air temperature anomalies for 1997 and 1998 relative to their 1961-90 mean at eight sites in the Northwest Atlantic from Godthaab in Greenland to Cape Hatteras on the eastern coast of the United States are shown in Fig. 4 (see Fig. 3 for locations).
+Monthly air temperature anomalies for 1997 and 1998 relative to their 1961-90 mean at eight sites in the northwest Atlantic from Godthaab in Greenland to Cape Hatteras on the eastern coast of the United States are shown in Fig. 3 (see Fig. 2 for locations).
 Data from the Canadian sites were available from the Environment Canada website and for non-Canadian locations from Monthly Climatic Data for the World (NOAA, 1998).
-The predominance of warmer-than-normal air temperatures during 1998, noted above, is clearly evident (Fig. 4).
-At Cartwright, all months were above normal, on the Magdalen Islands all but one (November) and on Sable Island all but two (October and November).
-The cold conditions in the northern Labrador Sea during February are clearly seen at Godthaab and Iqaluit with anomalies at both sites near -4°C. At Iqaluit, cold conditions were also observed in January and March.
-The highest anomalies in 1998 occurred in the winter months at Godthaab, Cartwright, the Magdalen Islands and on Sable Island with the maximum value on the Magdalen Islands (3.4°C).
+The predominance of warmer-than-normal air temperatures during 1998, noted above, is clearly evident (Fig. 3).
+At Cartwright, all months were above normal and at the Magdalen Islands and Sable Island all months but one (November).
+The cold conditions in the northern Labrador Sea during February are clearly seen at Godthaab and Iqaluit with anomalies at both sites near -4°C. At Iqaluit, cold conditions were observed in January and March as well.
+The highest anomalies in 1998 tended to occur in the winter months at Godthaab, Cartwright, the Magdalen Islands and on Sable Island with the maximum value on the Magdalens (3.4°C).
 At St. John's, the highest anomalies occurred in May and August.
 The highest monthly anomaly recorded at all sites in 1998 was at Iqaluit in November (4.2°C).